diogocncosta/MyBots/README.md

 To run this code simply run search.py

 The below diagram visualizes the creation of the 3D Body.
 A cube 0 of randomized dimensions becomes the main parent of the structure with an absolute position.
 A first round of members is randomly created (in terms of dimensions and the the number of members), whose links to cube_0 are absolute.
 From there on, any randomized members added to subsequent members have relative positions.
+Currently the code is limited in the number of subsequent members, which I intend to improve upon.

 ![image](https://user-images.githubusercontent.com/81761580/220251325-237e489f-a295-456b-866f-5c37146742f9.png)